 The publication contains the results for households and individuals aged 16 and older.
-The household definition is based on the sharing of expenditures concept, in line with the definition of Paragraph 115 of the Civil Code - based on the declaration of the persons in the dwelling that they permanently live together and pool their finances to cover their needs.
-As the 16 year olds persons were regarded who had reached this age by 31 December 2010.
+The definition of household is based on the sharing of expenditures concept, in line with the definition of Paragraph 115 of the Civil Code - based on the declaration of the persons in the dwelling that they permanently live together and pool their finances to cover their needs.
+As the 16 year olds those persons were regarded who had reached this age by 31 December 2011.